ethereum-optimism/optimism/specs/system_config.md

 ### Constants

+The initial fee paramaters for the Ecotone hardfork are noted in the following table.

 | `l1BasefeeScalar` | `l1BlobBasefeeScalar` |
 |---------------------------------------------------|---|
 | Value of `scalar` at Ecotone activation block - 1 | 0 |